Wake Forest Journal of Science and Medicine Author Guidelines

 The Wake Forest Journal of Science and Medicine (WFJSM) will provide an open-access, peer-reviewed platform for the publication of solid clinical and bench science as well as case reports, perspectives and reviews.
 Our vision is for the WFJSM to become an indexed journal that showcases high-quality research from our institution and beyond.

-Submitted articles will be peer-reviewed for strong methodology, clear and communicative technical writing as well as meaningful contribution to the collective body of knowledge.
+Submitted articles will undergo a double-blind peer-review for strong methodology, clear and communicative technical writing as well as meaningful contribution to the collective body of knowledge.
 As such, we encourage authors to make sure that their manuscripts are blinded and do not include any identifying information.
 Importantly, we actively encourage the submission of content relevant to the community even if it does not fit one of the categories listed.
 Both students and faculty will staff the journal.
 Established professionals will be sought for peer-review.
 Submissions will be accepted from physicians, scientists and students at all levels.
 At this time we ask that authors please refrain from submitting to the WFJSM work which they have published or hope to publish elsewhere.
 This practice will ensure that authors’ works, in this or other journals, meet the standards regarding duplicate publications that are considered best practices in scientific publishing.

 For submissions of the following types, the specifications are as follows: